 - Modify your code to save checkpoints only on worker 0 to prevent other workers from corrupting them.
 This can be accomplished by passing

 HorovodRunnerruns the Horovod training job by invoking a Python function.
 You must wrap the main training procedure into one function.
 Then you can test

 Update the deep learning libraries

 If you upgrade or downgrade TensorFlow, Keras, or PyTorch, you must reinstall Horovod so that it is compiled against the newly installed library.
-For example, if you want to upgrade to TensorFlow 2.0 for Databricks Runtime 6.1 ML GPU, Databricks recommends using the following init script.
-See Horovod installation instructions to work with different combinations, such as upgrading or downgrading PyTorch.
+For example, if you want to upgrade TensorFlow, Databricks recommends using the init script from the TensorFlow installation instructions and appending the following TensorFlow specific Horovod installation code to the end of it.
+See Horovod installation instructions to work with different combinations, such as upgrading or downgrading PyTorch and other libraries.

 The examples in this section demonstrate how to use

-HorovodRunner to perform distributed training using a convolutional neural network model on the MNIST dataset, a large database of handwritten digits, shown below.
+HorovodRunner to perform distributed training using a convolutional neural network model on the MNIST dataset, a large database of handwritten digits, shown in the following illustration.

 Training a model to predict a digit is commonly used as the “Hello World” of machine learning.

-Each example below demonstrates how to migrate a single machine deep learning program using popular deep learning libraries to distributed deep learning with
+Each of the following examples demonstrates how to migrate a single machine deep learning program using popular deep learning libraries to distributed deep learning with